 Signing up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-- Chase Sapphire Preferred® Card – Our pick for the best first credit card!
+- Chase Sapphire Preferred® Card – Our pick for the best first credit card

 - Chase Freedom Unlimited® – No annual fee and simple rewards earning

-Quick Answer: 1 cent each
+Quick answer: 1 cent each

-Quick Answer: Between 1 and 1.5 cents each
+Quick answer: Between 1 and 1.5 cents each

 |Chase Ultimate Rewards Card||How Much Are Points Worth Toward Travel?|

-|Chase Sapphire Reserve||1.5 cents|
+|Chase Sapphire Reserve®||1.5 cents|

-|Ink Business Preferred Credit Card||1.25 cents|
+|Ink Business Preferred® Credit Card||1.25 cents|